 - Again a rich mortar should be applied on the brickbats, ensuring that the surface matches the external wall finish.

-- Water-proofing compound should be used in a mortar to ensure impermeability against leakages.
+- Water-proofing compounds should be used in a mortar to ensure impermeability against leakages.
 Curing in the usual manner should be continued for at least 7 days.

 EXTERNAL DRAINAGE SYSTEM